 Photo above: as far as I am aware this Modern Siamese in a rescue center was and is healthy – photo copyright ciao-chow.
-Although this photo had no comments under it on the Flickr site I think it is very expressive, very real and interesting for that reason.
-This cat is not a glamour show cat but a cat needing companionship nonetheless.
 The photo is reproduced under a creative commons license and in accordance with the license.

 Siamese cat health problems is mainly (but not entirely – see updates) a discussion about the breeding of the “Modern Siamese” and whether during the development of the contemporary version of the Siamese cat health problems were developed at the same time due to breeding too closely (inbreeding).